kamadorueda/machine/README.md

 This repository contains
 everything that is needed
-to create a clone of my operative system,
-Exactly as I use it every day.
+to create a clone of my operative system, exactly as I use it every day.

 This is roughly a [NixOS](https://nixos.org/) with four partitions: